paysera/swift-style-guide/README.markdown

 - generally avoiding abbreviations
 - using precedent for names
 - preferring methods and properties to free functions
 - casing acronyms and initialisms uniformly up or down
+  - `var utf8Bytes: [UTF8.CodeUnit]`
+  - `var isRepresentableAsASCII = true`
+  - `var userSMTPServer: SecureSMTPServer`
 - giving the same base name to methods that share the same meaning
 - avoiding overloads on return type
 - choosing good parameter names that serve as documentation